vkoukis/circuit-explorers/README.md

    input of each chip, *except* the 7404 chip, where you can use two inputs.
 Connect every single unused input of every chip to VCC [a logical `1`] or to GND [a logical `0`].
 1. Simulate your circuit.
 How does each logic gate function?
-   If there are disconnected input pins ("floating" inputs), Digital will complain:
+   If there are disconnected input pins ("floating" inputs), Digital will complain with an error message similar to this:
    ```
-   FIXME
+   Error creating the circuit.
+Nothing connected to input 'in_2' at component
+   'XNOr'.
+Open inputs are not allowed.
    ```
    If this happens, make sure you have connected every single input to either VCC or GND, and try again.
 See [this issue in Digital](https://github.com/hneemann/Digital/issues/36)